harryduong99/stock-analyzer/README.md

 ## Run

-- To get crawl all information for last 3 days, then analyze and send the email, run:
+- To crawl all information for last 3 days, then analyze and send the email, run:

 `go run main.go analyze 3`